francescadisanto/Improving-Robustness-of-Deepfake-Detectors-through-Gradient-Regularization/README.md

 We demonstrate that applying **gradient regularization via feature statistic perturbations** leads to:

 - **Improved Robustness**:
-  The regularized model shows greater resilience to adversarial attacks (FGSM, PGD, BIM), maintaining higher performance across increasing levels of perturbation.
+  The regularized model shows greater resilience to adversarial attacks (FGSM, PGD, MIFGSM), maintaining higher performance across increasing levels of perturbation.

 - **Higher Stability**:
   Both **Accuracy** and **F1 Score** degrade more gracefully as epsilon increases compared to the baseline model, indicating better robustness to distribution shifts.

-- **Lower IINC (Interpretability-Informed Consistency)**:
+- **Higher IINC (Interpretability-Informed Consistency)**:
-  The regularized model exhibits **lower IINC values**, meaning its feature attributions (CAMs) are more stable under attack.
+  The regularized model exhibits **higher IINC values**, meaning its feature attributions (CAMs) are more stable under attack.
 This suggests improved feature invariance and better interpretability.

 - **Generalization Improvement**:
   The gradient-regularized model performs consistently better on unseen manipulations compared to the baseline, reducing overfitting to specific texture artifacts.